jason040510/CS506_Final_Project/README.md

 1) linear regression model
 Model Parameters:
 [ 1.24867034e-04, 6.22953758e-02, -2.56387520e-02, -7.93630248e-04, 1.03557317e+00, 6.70419148e-05, -4.46014581e-04, 1.56621157e-02, 2.65817156e-05, -1.24772118e-02]

 Model Intercept:
 -3.386844226310629

 Mean Squared Error (MSE):
 0.09983868755979808

 The model parameters represent the effect of each independent variable on the dependent variable (wave height, WVHT).
 Specifically:
 Wind Direction (WDIR): The coefficient is 1.24867034 × 10^−4, meaning that a 1-degree increase in wind direction predicts an increase in wave height of about 0.00012 meters, a very small effect.
 Average Wind Speed (WSPD): The coefficient is 6.22953758 × 10^−2, indicating that a 1 m/s increase in average wind speed predicts an increase in wave height of about 0.062 meters.
 Maximum Gust Speed (GST): The coefficient is −2.56387520 × 10^−2, meaning that a 1 m/s increase in maximum gust speed predicts a decrease in wave height of about 0.026 meters.
 This could be because gusts are often short-lived, impacting wave height less than sustained average wind speed.
 Dominant Period (DPD): The coefficient is 1.03557317, indicating that a 1-second increase in the dominant period predicts a significant increase in wave height of about 1.036 meters, the most influential variable.
 Average Period (APD): The coefficient is 6.70419148 × 10^−5, suggesting that a 1-second increase in average period predicts an increase in wave height of about 0.000067 meters, which is relatively small.
 Main Wind Direction (MWD): The coefficient is −4.46014581 × 10^−4, meaning that a 1-degree change in main wind direction predicts a decrease in wave height of about 0.00045 meters.
 Pressure (PRES): The coefficient is 1.56621157 × 10^−2, indicating that a 1 hPa increase in pressure predicts an increase in wave height of about 0.016 meters.
 Air Temperature (ATMP): The coefficient is 2.65817156 × 10^−5, meaning that a 1°C increase in air temperature predicts an increase in wave height of about 0.000027 meters, an almost negligible effect.
 Water Temperature (WTMP): The coefficient is −1.24772118 × 10^−2, meaning that a 1°C increase in water temperature predicts a decrease in wave height of about 0.012 meters.
 Model Intercept
 The model intercept is −3.386844226310629, which implies that when all independent variables are zero, the predicted wave height would be −3.39 meters.
 However, in real situations, it is unlikely that all variables would be zero, so the intercept is more of a mathematical concept rather than of practical significance.
 Mean Squared Error (MSE)
 The model’s mean squared error (MSE) is 0.09983868755979808, representing the average squared difference between the predicted and actual values.
 A lower MSE value indicates that the model's predictions are close to the true values, suggesting good predictive accuracy.
 Conclusion
-Overall, this model effectively uses multiple meteorological and oceanographic variables to predict wave height.
-The dominant period (DPD) and average wind speed (WSPD) have the most significant impact on wave height.
+The multiple linear regression model effectively revealed that the dominant period and mean wind speed are the key factors affecting wave height prediction, while other variables such as wind direction, air pressure and water temperature also have a certain impact on wave height, but to a relatively small extent.
+This analysis provides an important scientific basis for understanding and predicting wave height.
 ![Predicting value and actual value](image/LinearRegression_prediction1.png)

 2)RandomForestRegressor
 Mean Squared Error (MSE): 0.0034733644264875645
 ![Predicting value and actual value](image/RandomForestRegressor_prediction1.png)

+The application of the Random Forest model in wave height prediction has significantly improved model performance.
+Compared to the multiple linear regression model, the Random Forest model's mean squared error is only 0.0034733644264875645, much lower than the linear regression model's 0.09983868755979808.
+This result indicates that the Random Forest model has a stronger advantage in handling complex nonlinear relationships and interactions between variables.
+The advantage of the Random Forest model lies in its ability to capture nonlinear relationships in the data while reducing the risk of overfitting through the integration of multiple decision trees, thereby enhancing the model's generalizability.
+Consequently, the Random Forest model is more reliable for wave height prediction and can provide more accurate results for oceanographic research and practical applications.

+Conclusion:
+The Random Forest model has demonstrated excellent performance in wave height prediction tasks, especially in handling complex data relationships, outperforming the traditional multiple linear regression model.
+This provides a basis for selecting a more suitable model in practical applications.
+In future work, further exploration of parameter tuning for the Random Forest model could be undertaken to achieve even higher prediction accuracy.
+Additionally, combining the Random Forest model with other machine learning methods could be considered to enhance the accuracy and robustness of wave height predictions.